mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

                             (Java, .NET, Node, Docker, etc).
   * **AWS Lambda** - Platform for running serverless applications (cloud functions).
 You pay based on function execution time and memory.
+  * **Elastic Container Service (ECS)** - Run docker containers on AWS.
+Customer must provision and maintain the required EC2 instances.
+  * **Fargate** - Run docker containers on AWS without needing to manage infrastructure.
+Serverless approach to containers.
+  * **Elastic Container Registry (ECR)** - Private docker registry on AWS for storing images for ECS/Fargate.
+  * **AWS Batch** - Run batch processing jobs at any scale.
+Automatically launches EC2 instances with the required compute and memory resources.
+Docker images running on ECS.
+  * **Amazon Lightsail** - Low cost and predictable pricing.
+Simpler alternative to other services for basic use-cases.
+                           Virtual servers, storage, databases, and networking.

 ## Content and Network Delivery Services
   * **Amazon Virtual Private Cloud (VPC)** - A VPC is a "container" in which you run all of your services.
 It is a logically